Importance of Exterior Paint and Caulk

 Freshly painting and caulking a home always adds value to the home, as well as curb appeal, but there are several reasons as to why a homeowner should consider refreshing their exterior paint and caulk on a regular basis.
-Discover why exterior paint and caulk are important to a home or business.
+Discover the importance of exterior paint and caulk to a home or business, it not just cosmetic.

 Why should you upkeep exterior paint on a home?